phstc/param_store/README.md

 ParamStore.fetch(:my_secret_key)
 ```

-You can also make the AWS Parameter Store compatible with `ENV` by copying params to `ENV`.
+You can also make AWS Parameter Store compatible with `ENV` by copying params to `ENV`.

 ```ruby
 # i.e. config/application.rb